-The questions asked at the interview will generally be behaviour based, but still relevant to the selection criteria for the position you have applied for.
+The questions asked at the interview will relate to the selection criteria and behavioural questions.
 You have the same access to the selection criteria as the Selection Panel, so if you put thought into preparing for the interview, there should be no surprises.